Christopher T. Hill

 that has shaped many of the experimental searches for new physics at the Tevatron and LHC.

-Heavy-light mesons contain a heavy quark and a light anti-quark, and provide a window on the chiral symmetry dynamics of a single light quark.
+Heavy-light mesons contain a heavy quark and a light anti-quark, and provide a unique window on the chiral symmetry dynamics of a single light quark.
+These systems can be viewed as a ball tethered to a pole, where the "pole" is the stationary heavy quark, the "ball" is the single light quark and the "tether" is the gluonic interaction binding them.